akaash11/TopicsLikeDislike/README.md

 # Search, Like, Dislike

-Search any topic, you can like it or dislike it.
+Search any topic, you want.
+You can like it or dislike it.

 ## External libraries used:
 * React-redux